Draft import health standard for importing Prunus plants for planting

 Other proposals to manage high-risk pests

-MPI has also considered how to best manage biosecurity risk from some high risk bacterial, fungal and oomycete pests that could have negative impacts on many commercially grown and/or native plant species.
-This includes pests from the Ceratocystis and Phytophthora genera, as well as Xylella fastidiosa.
+MPI also considered how to best manage biosecurity risk from some high risk bacterial, fungal and oomycete pests that could have negative impacts on many commercially grown and/or native plant species.
+This included pests from the Ceratocystis and Phytophthora genera, as well as Xylella fastidiosa.

 - MPI has proposed new requirements to grow plants under environmental conditions that will encourage the expression of disease symptoms.
 In part, this is because plant health inspections in post-entry quarantine are a key risk management measure for these types of pests.

 - Because of the widespread impacts these types of pests could have, MPI is seeking views on the proposed risk management measures from organisations and individuals with an interest in protecting New Zealand from biological risk associated with imported plants for planting.

 - If the proposed new measures for bacterial, fungi and oomycetes are used for Prunus plants for planting, the same measures are likely to be used for other high-value genera of plants for planting in the future.

 The reasons why MPI was considering these measures, along with other options considered, were discussed in Part 188.8.131.52 of the Risk management proposal.

 - Draft Import Health Standard: Prunus Plants for Planting [PDF, 378 KB]

 - Risk management proposal for Prunus plants for planting [PDF, 510 KB]

 Another document – 'Import risk analysis for Prunus plants for planting' – is available on request.
 Email email@example.com

 Submissions closed at 5pm on 8 August 2019.